 Are you looking to add a little Zen to your home or office?
-The right houseplant acts as a beautiful decoration, helps purify the air and can even de-stress the immediate area.
+The right houseplant acts as a beautiful decoration helping to purify the air and can even de-stress the immediate area.

 Safer® Brand came up with 26 beauties, and from that list, you’re sure to find the perfect houseplant — even if it’s for the office!
 Once you’ve made your selection, be sure to provide for it with Safer® Brand Liquid Nutrients and our wide variety of helpful OMRI Listed® pest control solutions including 3-in-1 Garden Spray and insecticidal soap.
 Remember growing and care instructions vary for each species, so consult your favorite plant care book for a complete rundown of its needs.

 In each entry, you’ll see a picture of the plant and we’ll go over the pros and cons you need to know before committing to it.

 Look for an organic solution?
 Shop our OMRI Listed® solutions »

 Chrysanthemums, or mums, as they are more commonly called, make beautiful houseplants with bright, cheerful blooms.
 They are remarkably easy to care when you provide a bright location, well-drained soil and enough water.
 Once all that is in place, you’ll have an attractive addition to your room

 - Mums are on NASA’s list of top air-purifying plants.

 - Chrysanthemums remove ammonia, benzene and formaldehyde from indoor air.

 - Leaves of the chrysanthemum plant are poisonous to pets and children.